2020 Winter Farminar Series

 March 3 – “Livestock and Cover Crops as a Solution to a Changing Climate” – Monte Bottens

 Monte Bottens is unwavering in his quest to incorporate livestock back onto the land.
-Monte farms in Illinois but works with farmers across the Midwest and western states to improve soil health and mitigate climate change through on-farm research.
+Monte farms in Illinois but works with farmers across the Midwest and western states to improve soil health and mitigate a changing climate through on-farm research.
 With his team, he runs Project MOO, an integrated grazing project that develops tools, systems, management and marketing to support profitable stacked grazing enterprises.
 The project’s current research is looking at crop rotations, crop row widths and mobile grazing solutions for issues such as fencing, water and shade.

 - Monte Bottens farms near Cambridge, Illinois, and encourages farmers to integrate livestock back onto the landscape using high-diversity cover crops and on-farm research.

 March 10 – “Trusts: Keep the Family a Family and the Farm the Farm” – Doug Thesenvitz, Amy Williams

 Traditional estate planning offers simple outright distribution patterns or purchase options but typically fails to meet the realities of modern-day farming.
 An alternative approach is the use of trusts.
 In this farminar, Doug Thesenvitz (Thompson Law) and Amy Williams (Cornerstone Private Asset Trust Company) explain what a trust is, how trusts work and how they can be used to create a legacy plan that transitions assets to the next generation in a smart and protective manner.

 - Doug Thesenvitz is an attorney at Thompson Law, based in in Sioux Falls, South Dakota, and helps farm families navigate estate planning using trusts.

 - Amy Williams is a trust officer with Cornerstone Private Asset Trust Company based in Bloomington, Minnesota, and has over 15 years of experience in banking, trust and investment banking.